 Expenditures for Programs Disapproved by the Board

-No funds appropriated to the University may be expended for any program which has been disapproved by the THECB, unless the program is subsequently specifically approved by the legislature.
+No funds appropriated to the University may be expended for any program that has been disapproved by the THECB, unless the program is subsequently specifically approved by the legislature.

 Liaisons

 The President shall appoint an official liaison between the University and SACSCOC and between the University and the THECB.
 These liaisons will be responsible for developing and implementing procedures necessary to assure compliance with SACSCOC requirements (and policies) and THECB guidelines.